comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 that for one monitor fresh, the phone just capture latest content, but for another fresh, that timestamp already shown for 6 ms and being captured by phone

 combined with the slow motion video (no more than one new image appear at same time), now I'am confident to say the KMS/DRM Qrcode display code is working as expected.
 Now using my webcam for similar analysis:

+but before testing , first verify v4l2 information, my webcame support variable frame rate, when it detects not so much motion in scene, it automatically reduce the frame rate, 30 FPS setup might gives back 15 fps streaming (and if you wave hands in front of it, you find it restored to 30 FPS) which will be annoying for testing.

+after turning off that feature, I use my webcam to capture the qrcode screen, calculate the duration from latest qrcode timestamp of frame, to the timestamp of that frame being captured, I got following plot:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/my_latency_30fps.png),

+this plot makes more sense, since the monitor and webcam are working at different frequency, the latency (by using timestamp shown on monitor) should have jitter just like slowmo-timestamp plot, instead of a fixed value.
-this plot makes more sense.
-The best case latency is 32ms, Note, we're using previous frame page flipped callback time as the QrCode, and mark the received back time of the camera(which including the page flipped timestamp), so it's already a closed cycle, all possible latency already considered (including the time spend on signal travel the cable and became photon from monitor) so this is the "worst case of" best case value. "best case of" best case latency can be 32ms - 1/165.07868 sec ~ 26ms, (if the duration starts when page flipped up to next frame being on display is exactly 1 monitor frame time) and due to monitor flush rate not aligned to webcam shutter, it's possible that shutter just missed the new monitor contents, then that contents being captured by next shutter, which is the worst case (51.5 ms).
-In theory the worst case latency should be equal to best case latency + 1 webcam frame time (33ms) here we have delta between best and worst case being 19.5 ms, because the camera shutter is not instant, it needs to work earlier before next frame transfer. the average latency (worst case) is 41.1853.
+The best case latency is 32ms, Note, we're using previous frame page flipped callback time as the QrCode, and mark the received back time of the image,

+It is a closed loop, all possible latency already considered (including the time spend on signal travel the cable and became photon from monitor) so this is the "worst case of" best case value. "best case of" best case latency can be 32ms - 1/165.07868 sec ~ 26ms, (if the duration starts when page flipped up to next frame being on display is exactly 1 monitor frame time) and due to monitor flush rate not aligned to webcam shutter, it's possible that shutter just missed the new monitor contents, then that contents being captured by next shutter, which is the worst case (51.5 ms).
+In theory the worst case latency should be equal to best case latency + 1 webcam frame time (33ms) here we got 19.5 ms, because the camera shutter is not instant, it needs to work earlier before next frame transfer. the average latency (worst case) is 41.1853.

 Now let's verify the latency for low FPS setup.
 By forcing the FPS to 10, we can observe the differences between my measure and original script. we can predict that original script bound the update frequency to camera frequency, so it won't gives latency that lower than 1/10 sec.
-I also made some changes to that script, painting qrcode instead of text timestamp, also recording the elapsed time since last time received image first, let's see the elapsed time (delta between two capture)
+I also made some changes to that script, painting qrcode instead of text timestamp, also recording the elapsed time since last time received image.
+Firstly let's see the time spend between two capture

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_capture_delta.png),

-the fps is a little offset to 10, actually it's 8.9 FPS most of time, and if we compare the delta between previous capture and the delta between two timestamp on image (by qrcode), we will see
+the fps is a little slow than 10, 8.9 FPS most of time, and if we compare this data to the delta of two timestamp on image (by qrcode), we will see

 ```
-delta to prev capture, delta of two timestamp on image
+capture delta , qrcode delta
  0.1120000000000001,  0.112,
  0.11600000000000055, 0.116,
  0.1120000000000001,  0.112,